tianhom0919/tianhom/th-ws/docs/my-tutorials/week-1/installation-of-ubuntu.md

 ## Steps

 ### Step 1: Download an Image of Ubuntu
 You can download an Ubuntu image file from [here](https://mirror.twds.com.tw/ubuntu-releases/).
-Select the version that you need and download will start autimatically.
+Select the version that you need and download will start automatically.

 ### Step 2: Create a Bootable USB Drive
 We cannot just copy the ISO file, we need a software to write ISO images to USB drives so that it is bootable.
 In this case, we will use [balenaEtcher](https://etcher.balena.io/) to write our downloaded ISO to a USB drive to create an installation media.